NotARoomba/SimpleFlightController/GUIDE.md

 And if you scroll down a bit more:
 ![TPS63070 Fixed Voltage Application](assets/tps63070_fixed.png)

-Another typical application but this time it outputs a fixed voltage.
+Another typical application, but this time it outputs a fixed voltage.

-Really the only difference is that for the adjustable version, there's a `voltage divider` - a pair of resistors that can be used to create a voltage less than or equal to the input voltage:
+Really, the only difference is that for the adjustable version, there's a `voltage divider`—a pair of resistors that can be used to create a voltage less than or equal to the input voltage:

 ![Voltage Divider Circuit](assets/voltage_divider_circuit.png)